lkodinsson/MARS/Basic/PHB.md

 Move a distance up to your speed.
 If you move more than 1m, this is considered a swift action, otherwise, it is considered a free action.
 Additionally, this action costs 1 stamina if it is not the first time you have used it during your turn.

+If the terrain you are moving over is rough or difficult to navigate, then you can only move half as far over that terrain.

 #### Parry

 **Stamina Cost:** 1